Technical Documentation for IT and Security Teams

 from src.api.auth.middleware import (

-get_auth_context, # Get context (no error if unauthenticated)
+get_auth_context, # Get context (returns unauthenticated context if no credentials)

 )